udingpudding/udingpudding/README.md

 # Hi Folks 👋

 ## 🎓 About Me
 I’m **Uday Sapra**, a Senior at **New York University**, pursuing a dual major in **Finance** from the Stern School of Business and **Data Science** from the Center for Data Science.
-My professional niche lies in being a business-oriented data scientist—merging my business acumen with advanced data modeling and quantitative skills.
+My professional niche lies in being a business-oriented data scientist — merging my business acumen with advanced data modeling and quantitative skills.

 ## 💡 What I Do